 Azure SQL Managed Instance Explained: Key Features & Challenges

 Azure SQL Managed Instance is a fully managed deployment option that provides compatibility with SQL Server Database Engine used for on-premises databases.
 These instances enable you to deploy a native virtual network (VNet) that simulates on-premises deployments and increases security.

-Azure SQL Server: Managed Service Vs. Managed Storage Deployment Options
+Azure SQL Server: Managed Service vs Self Managed

 Azure SQL Server deployments can come in two deployment options: through Azure’s database-as-a-service (DBaaS) offerings, or through building your own based on Azure storage and compute Infrastructure-as-a-Service (IaaS) products.
 Since Microsoft SQL Server is a major database that many enterprises rely on as a critical part of their businesses, deciding which of these two deployment options to go with is an important decision to make.